Female infertility: Interrupted meiosis

-Meiosis. a special type of cell division specific to germ cells, produces egg cells in women.
-During meiosis, accurate segregation of chromosomes must occur during two rounds of division to create, upon fertilisation, a zygote with a proper diploid(euploid) set of chromosomes.
+Meiosis, a special type of cell division specific to germ cells, produces egg cells in women.
+During meiosis, accurate segregation of chromosomes must occur during two rounds of division to create, upon fertilisation, a zygote with a proper diploid (euploid) set of chromosomes.
 About half of all spontaneous abortions are aneuploid, that is, have an improper set of chromosomes.
 Human genetic variants that likely cause dysregulation of critical meiotic processes have been identified in 14 female infertility associated genes.

 A major cause of female infertility is premature ovarian insufficiency.
-This insufficiency is a heterogeneous disease that affects about 1% of women who are under age 40.
+This insufficiency is a heterogeneous disease that affects about 1% of women who are under the age of 40.

 Some instances of female infertility are caused by DNA repair dysregulation during meiosis.

 Diagnosis

 Diagnosis of infertility begins with a medical history and physical exam.
 The healthcare provider may order tests, including the following: